Why This Play?:

 The stress of taking on too much plus this added situation took its toll on me.
 One day, after a sleepless night due to worry followed by a frantic morning corralling 5th graders and a tight turnaround time on an important volunteer project, my son had a typical uncooperative five-year-old moment.
 I needed him to get ready for swim lessons, and he laughingly refused.
 I was in a hurry and emotionally overtaxed, and the kid actually started taunting me.
 So I did the thing I’d only done one other time ever in my kids’ presence (when they were both too small to remember it): I burst into tears.
 It’s downright comical to look back at it; I was weeping so hard that the kiddos thought I was faking it.
 It made both of them laugh harder until they realized that I wasn’t kidding.
 I spent the rest of the afternoon (at the damn swimming lesson!!) ashamed and making sure they weren’t too scarred from witnessing my mini-breakdown.
 Turns out when they saw I was ultimately ok, they reverted back to thinking it was funny.

 Also turns out I had to have weeping fit to realize that I needed to start asking for help or to even just share my damn feelings and fears.
 Pride is a hell of a drug.
 I had thought it was a great asset, something that made me strong and free.
 But that proved to be stupid stubbornness more than anything else.
 I thought of all the times over the last few months, when I had been riding high on my supposed independence.
 But upon recollection, my husband had quietly taken on even more housework load (something he’s always been awesome at doing, by the way) without me asking.
 And there were many other ways that people helped me along without me even realizing it, all because I had been too proud to ask but they had seen me slipping.
 I hadn’t done any of it by myself.
 People kept offering (“Do you need the name of a babysitter?”, “Why don’t we take your daughter for a playdate?”, “Let me bring the dessert and ”), and I just needed to SAY YES.
 If I can’t help that former friend, the very least I could do was learn from the mistakes that person was making.
+I did not want to end up isolating anyone because I didn’t want to hear what anyone else had to say.
+Time to stop pushing others away for the sake of my pride, and to embrace the help my friends were extending.

 Pride’s little inner voice told Coriolanus that he didn’t need the support of his fellow Romans despite the fact that he clearly did.
 He didn’t trust their experiences or knowledge, thinking that as a soldier he knew enough to become a political leader without having to make compromises.
 Coriolanus was too proud to listen to any friends or advisors until it was too late.
 Giving in to his mother may have been the nail in his coffin, but the pride that directly led to his banishment was the true cause of this downfall.
 It took witnessing a worst-case scenario of pride to realize that I don’t need to feel right all the time.
 I’ve seen that it’s really not worth it to think that my methods are best.
 The fact that shit gets done and I stay grounded is what matters.
 The Romans were willing to give Coriolanus a chance when he eventually deigned to ask them.
 Guess that’s the lesson of Coriolanus, and one I don’t want to forget.
 Time to put Amanda Palmer’s The Art of Asking on my Goodreads list!